1. Minor Crimes

 To prevent this from happening, before leaving the country, you must appoint a solicitor to handle your defence and receive notifications on your behalf.
 Your lawyer will inform you of the date of the trial, which may take months or even more than a year, but in any case, you will be informed with enough time in advance to allow you to travel to Spain and attend the trial.

-In certain cases, you may not be obliged to appear at the trial, and you could let your lawyer go to trial on your behalf and later send you the Court decision, for example, the payment of a fine, which you can pay from your country, in any Santander bank branch.
+In certain cases, you may not be obliged to appear at the trial, and you could let your lawyer go to trial on your behalf and later send you the Court decision, for example, the payment of a fine, which you can pay from your country, in certain bank branches.

 After the trial, you must await the sentence to be handed down or appoint a lawyer to be notified of the sentence.
 Otherwise, you will not be able to receive the notification of the sentence, and you will not be able to comply with it and when you try to return to Spain you could be arrested, as mentioned above and taken the next day to the nearest court, after spending the night in prison, where they will give you the summons to hold the trial in the appropriate court.